Spirit Airlines, Inc. (NYSE:SAVE) Expected to Post FY2023 Earnings of $1.20 Per Share

-Spirit Airlines, Inc. (NYSE:SAVE – Get Rating) – Seaport Res Ptn lowered their FY2023 EPS estimates for shares of Spirit Airlines in a note issued to investors on Monday, September 26th.
-Seaport Res Ptn analyst D. Mckenzie now expects that the company will post earnings of $1.20 per share for the year, down from their prior forecast of $3.00.
+Spirit Airlines, Inc. (NYSE:SAVE – Get Rating) – Analysts at Seaport Res Ptn lowered their FY2023 earnings estimates for Spirit Airlines in a research note issued on Monday, September 26th.
+Seaport Res Ptn analyst D. Mckenzie now forecasts that the company will post earnings of $1.20 per share for the year, down from their previous forecast of $3.00.
 The consensus estimate for Spirit Airlines’ current full-year earnings is ($2.05) per share.
 Seaport Res Ptn also issued estimates for Spirit Airlines’ FY2024 earnings at $2.50 EPS.

-Spirit Airlines (NYSE:SAVE – Get Rating) last released its earnings results on Tuesday, August 9th.
-The company reported ($0.30) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.34) by $0.04.
-Spirit Airlines had a negative net margin of 7.53% and a negative return on equity of 17.25%.
-The company had revenue of $1.37 billion during the quarter, compared to analyst estimates of $1.35 billion.
+Several other research analysts also recently commented on SAVE.
+JPMorgan Chase & Co. downgraded shares of Spirit Airlines from an “overweight” rating to an “underweight” rating and decreased their target price for the stock from $30.00 to $29.00 in a research note on Friday, July 29th.
+Evercore ISI lifted their target price on shares of Spirit Airlines from $25.00 to $28.00 and gave the stock an “in-line” rating in a research note on Monday, June 27th.
+TheStreet raised shares of Spirit Airlines from a “d+” rating to a “c” rating in a research note on Wednesday, August 17th.
+Cowen downgraded shares of Spirit Airlines from an “outperform” rating to a “market perform” rating in a research note on Friday, July 29th.
+Finally, Susquehanna Bancshares lifted their price target on shares of Spirit Airlines from $22.00 to $27.00 and gave the company a “neutral” rating in a report on Tuesday, July 12th.
+Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $29.55.

-Several institutional investors have recently modified their holdings of the stock.
-Allianz Asset Management GmbH boosted its holdings in Spirit Airlines by 18.6% during the fourth quarter.
-Allianz Asset Management GmbH now owns 10,717 shares of the company’s stock valued at $234,000 after acquiring an additional 1,684 shares during the period.
-Charles Schwab Investment Management Inc. grew its stake in shares of Spirit Airlines by 3.0% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 883,926 shares of the company’s stock valued at $19,314,000 after purchasing an additional 25,465 shares during the last quarter.
-Geode Capital Management LLC grew its stake in shares of Spirit Airlines by 2.3% during the fourth quarter.
-Geode Capital Management LLC now owns 1,758,481 shares of the company’s stock valued at $38,422,000 after purchasing an additional 39,732 shares during the last quarter.
-Rockefeller Capital Management L.P. boosted its stake in Spirit Airlines by 34.8% in the fourth quarter.
-Rockefeller Capital Management L.P. now owns 11,609 shares of the company’s stock valued at $253,000 after acquiring an additional 3,000 shares during the last quarter.
-Finally, GSA Capital Partners LLP bought a new position in Spirit Airlines in the fourth quarter valued at approximately $225,000.
-Institutional investors own 68.02% of the company’s stock.
+Hedge funds have recently bought and sold shares of the business.
+Discovery Capital Management LLC CT purchased a new stake in Spirit Airlines in the 2nd quarter worth approximately $36,616,000.
+Apollo Management Holdings L.P. increased its holdings in Spirit Airlines by 48.3% in the 4th quarter.
+Apollo Management Holdings L.P. now owns 4,390,562 shares of the company’s stock worth $95,934,000 after acquiring an additional 1,430,846 shares in the last quarter.
+Dimensional Fund Advisors LP increased its holdings in Spirit Airlines by 37.8% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 3,637,683 shares of the company’s stock worth $79,557,000 after acquiring an additional 997,254 shares in the last quarter.
+Goldman Sachs Group Inc. increased its holdings in Spirit Airlines by 317.6% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,230,685 shares of the company’s stock worth $26,890,000 after acquiring an additional 935,971 shares in the last quarter.
+Finally, Versor Investments LP increased its holdings in Spirit Airlines by 114.1% in the 2nd quarter.
+Versor Investments LP now owns 1,549,925 shares of the company’s stock worth $36,950,000 after acquiring an additional 826,043 shares in the last quarter.
+Hedge funds and other institutional investors own 68.02% of the company’s stock.

 Spirit Airlines Company Profile